 Level 1 securities include highly liquid government bonds within the U.S. Treasury securities category and securities issued by foreign governments for which quoted market prices are available.
 The remaining fixed maturity securities are valued using pricing for similar securities, recently executed transactions, cash flow models with yield curves, broker/dealer quotes and other pricing models utilizing observable inputs.
 The valuation for most fixed maturity securities is classified as Level 2.
 Securities within Level 2 include certain corporate bonds, states, municipalities and political subdivisions securities, foreign provincial and local government bonds, asset-backed securities, mortgage-backed pass-through securities and redeemable preferred stock.
 Level 2 securities may also include securities that have firm sale commitments and prices that are not recorded until the settlement date.
 Securities are generally assigned to Level 3 in cases where broker/dealer quotes are significant inputs to the valuation and there is a lack of transparency as to whether these quotes are based on information that is observable in the marketplace.
 These securities include certain corporate bonds, asset-backed securities, states, municipalities and political subdivisions securities and redeemable preferred stock.
-Within corporate bonds and states, municipalities and political subdivisions securities, Level 3 securities also include tax-exempt and taxable auction rate certificates.
+Within corporate bonds and states, municipalities and political subdivisions securities and redeemable preferred stock.
+Within corporate bonds and states, municipalities and political subdivisions securities and taxable auction rate certificates.
 Fair value of auction rate securities is determined utilizing a pricing model with three primary inputs.
 The interest rate and spread inputs are observable from like instruments while the maturity date assumption is unobservable due to the uncertain nature of the principal prepayments prior to maturity.